 Celtic vs Rangers

-Even though it feels like these two teams play each other every week in the Scottish Prem it is still a big game.
+Even though it feels like Celtic and Rangers play each other every week in the Scottish Prem it is still a big game.
 Tempers always flare between the two sides who definitely don’t hold back on any tackles.
 In the last game, there was four yellow cards and two red cards.

 The rivalry between the two sides isn’t just based on football, but religion also.
 Even though the two teams play in Scotland a lot of the hate stems from Ireland.
 Celtic are linked with the Catholic Church and Rangers with the Protestant Church.